bbc/lrud/docs/usage.md

 Unregistering the root node will cause the tree to become empty and also remove all overrides that have been set (see Overrides, below).

+### Unregistering Options

+A config object can be given to `unregisterNode(<nodeId>, <unregisterOptions>)` to force specific behaviour.

+- `forceRefocus:boolean` When `true`, the default behaviour of finding a new node to focus on if unregistering the current focused node will continue to work as normal.
+This value also defaults to `true`.
+Pass as `false` to stop the auto-refocus behaviour.
+Remember, if you are unregistering the current focused node, and passing `forceRefocus` as `false`, you need to manually call `assignFocus()` afterwards or the user will be left in limbo!

 ## Assigning Focus

 You can give focus to a particular node by calling `navigation.assignFocus()` with the node id